SathyaBhat/sathyabh.at/content/weekly-notes-35-2024/index.md

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "balmoral-beach-240901-5.jpg" "Sights of Balmoral Beach" "Weekly Notes" >}}

 * Jo & I with a couple of friends from our guitar class decided to do a food outing to Harris Park.
 We met at North Sydney train station and took the train to Harris Park.
 After couple of hours of some nice food, we headed back to North Sydney, spent couple of hours at their house talking about a lot of different things.
 Truly enjoyed the time spent with them.
+  * On a side note, I always thought the Sydney trains were fast, but just a week on the [Sydney Metro](https://sathyabh.at/weekly-notes-34-2024/) makes you realize how much slower they care compared to the Metro.
 * My Diablo IV season is progressing pretty well.
 I didn't get to play a lot this week but I've got my second character, the druid to level 80 and should be able to start pushing the infernal hordes soon once I get the druid to level 100.
 * On the Civilization side, after multiple attempts to continue our existing game of Civ VI and it utterly failing to connect me to [Rush Vora's](https://mastodon.social/@rushvora@hachyderm.io) game, we finally gave up on Civ.
-Even with my trying to host the game, Rush ran into several lag spikes.
+Even with me trying to host the game, Rush ran into several lag spikes.
 Rush later realized the lag spikes were due to his autosync for Google Takeout causing bandwidth saturation, but we've been having connectivity issues for several weeks (months?) now, so we just gave up.
 We created a new Stardew Valley game and decided to be farmers 😂

 ### What we ate this week